sagemathinc/http-proxy-3/README.md

 - **target**: url string to be parsed with the url module

-- **forward**: url string to be parsed with the url module or a URL object
+- **forward**: url string to be parsed with the url module or a URL object.
+A forward proxy without target set just forwards requests but does NOT actually wait for a response and return it to the caller.

 - **agent**: object to be passed to http\(s\).request \(see Node's [https agent](http://nodejs.org/api/https.html#https_class_https_agent) and [http agent](http://nodejs.org/api/http.html#http_class_http_agent) objects\)